-When a customer seeks a well-balanced investment portfolio, brokers and investment advisors have the duty to ensure that their clients’ investments are split among industry sectors, asset classes and securities, which is known as diversification.
-When a broker fails to do so and places a large portion of the portfolio into one type of investment, asset class or security, it is known as overconcentration.
+When a customer seeks a well-balanced investment portfolio, financial and investment advisers have the duty to ensure that their clients’ investments are split among a variety of asset classes and holdings, a strategy known as diversification.
+When an advisor fails to properly diversify, it is known as overconcentration.

-If your broker or advisor put “all of you eggs in one basket” and if you lost money as a result, the brokerage firm could be held responsible for your losses.
-To have your case reviewed by one of our experienced broker fraud attorneys, call us toll-free at (888) 390-6491 or fill out our contact form.
-Meyer Wilson represents broker misconduct claims across the country.
-Our broker fraud lawyers have won millions of dollars in losses for our clients.
+If your broker or advisor put “all of your eggs in one basket” and if you lost money as a result, the brokerage firm could be held responsible for your losses.
+To have your case reviewed by one of our experienced investment fraud attorneys, call us toll-free at (614) 532-4576 or fill out our contact form.
+Meyer Wilson represents clients across the country.
+Our lawyers have obtained millions of dollars in losses on behalf of their clients through awards, judgments, and settlements.